 Now comes time to choose which specific inflatables you want in your center.
 While you have the freedom to do whatever you want (choosing from our catalog can feel like being a proverbial kid in a candy store!), the reality often is that the inflatables you choose depend on how much space you have — especially the ceiling height.

 Give us a call, we’d be happy to provide a solution tailored to your needs.

 Don’t worry, a good inflatable company can work with you.
 For instance, we offer inflatables in multiple sizes and dimensions, and many can be configured as a “SpaceSaver” to reduce the height.
-While having 20’+ ceilings makes life easier, we’ve worked with countless companies that have space issues.
-Give us a call, we’d be happy to provide a solution tailored to your needs.
+While having 20’+ ceilings makes life easier, we work with countless companies that have space issues.
+Give us a call and we’ll be happy to provide a solution tailored to your needs.

 Protecting your investment

 We pride ourselves on selling the finest inflatables available.
 Cutting Edge Creations-brand inflatables are known for their durability (seriously, ask anyone).
 That said, here’s a bit of reality: inflatable products aren’t made with steel and rivets.
 They’re made by hand, sewn together with thread and are going to suffer from occasional wear and tear, depending on how often they’re used.
 Be prepared for this to happen to your equipment.
 Your inflatable, no matter who makes it, is most likely going to need at least a minor repair in the first year.
 It’s important to be aware of the required maintenance for inflatables.

 That said, there are some things you can do to mitigate this.
 First and foremost, choose a reputable inflatable manufacturer that uses durable materials.
 Do they use only 18oz vinyl?
 Are the seams double-stitched?
 Does the inflatable have replaceable wear covers?
 How good is the warranty?
 What’s covered and what isn’t covered?